DataDog/documentation/content/developers/metrics.md

 A metric's type is stored as metrics metadata and is used to determine how a metric is interpreted throughout the application by determining default time aggregation function and `as_rate()`/`as_count()` behavior.
 The `as_count()` and `as_rate()` modifiers behave differently for different Web Application metric types.

-##### How do submission types relate to Datadog in-application types?
+#### How do submission types relate to Datadog in-app types?
-Datadog accepts metrics submitted from a variety of sources, and as a result the submission type does not always map exactly to the Datadog in-application type:
+Datadog accepts metrics submitted from a variety of sources, and as a result the submission type does not always map exactly to the Datadog in-app type:

 {{% table responsive="true" %}}
 | Submission Source | Submission Method (python) | Submission Type | Datadog In-App Type |